-(i) Other than for prescription ophthalmic devices described in subdivision (b) of Section 2541, any dispensing of a therapeutic pharmaceutical agent by an optometrist shall be without charge.
+(j) Other than for prescription ophthalmic devices described in subdivision (b) of Section 2541, any dispensing of a therapeutic pharmaceutical agent by an optometrist shall be without charge.

-(h) The
+(j)

-(j) Except as authorized by this section, the practice of optometry does not include performing surgery.
+(k) Except as authorized by this section, the practice of optometry does not include performing surgery.
 "Surgery" means any procedure in which human tissue is cut, altered, or otherwise infiltrated by mechanical or laser means.
-"Surgery" does not include those procedures specified in subdivision (e).
 Nothing in this section shall limit an optometrist's authority to utilize diagnostic laser and ultrasound technology within his or her scope of practice.